JohnSters/im-loader/README.md

 - **Header-Aware Merging:**
   - Only columns present in the master are merged.
   - Data is appended to the master, starting after the last data row.
-  - Skips row 2 in all files (assumed to be filter/dropdown row); data starts at row 3.
+  - Skips row 1 in all files (assumed to be header); data starts at row 2.
 - **Unit Number Extraction:**
   - Extracts the unit/plant number from each file's name (e.g., `CT004_IM Load_PROD_20210506.xlsx` → Unit: `4`).
   - Sets column A ("Unit") for every merged row to this extracted value.
 - **Sheet Selection:**
   - User can select which sheet/tab to use for each file.
+- **Sorting:**
+  - All merged data is sorted by Unit number (ascending), regardless of file upload order.
+  - Each file's data is also sorted by the "Equipment ID" column (ascending, string sort, preserves leading zeros) before merging.
 - **Export:**
   - Save the merged result as a new Excel file.
 - **Status Feedback:**
   - UI displays status and error messages.
+- **Robust Data Handling:**
+  - Dates are aggressively and consistently converted from Excel serials or text to `yyyy-MM-dd` format.
+  - Boolean columns (e.g., "Reoccurring") are normalized to `True`/`False` (not `TRUE`/`FALSE`).

 ## File Structure